content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 ## 2.3 Checking the Status of Files

--   By “git status” you can see the staged files.
+-   By using the command “git status” you can view the status of your local repository.

 **Syntax :** git status